 II.
 Teachers establish a safe, inclusive and respectful learning environment for a diverse population of students.

-ELEMENT A: Teachers foster a predictable learning environment in the classroom in which each student has a positive, nurturing relationship with caring adults and peers.
+ELEMENT A: Teachers foster a predictable learning environment characterized by acceptable student behavior and efficient use of time in which each student has a positive, nurturing relationship with caring adults and peers.

 III.
 Teachers plan and deliver effective instruction and create an environment that facilitates learning for their students.

 ELEMENT A: Teachers demonstrate knowledge about the ways in which learning takes place, including the levels of intellectual, physical, social and emotional development of students.